-- Aubagio carries a boxed warning (the most stringent FDA warning) about the risk for liver toxicity and harm to an unborn baby.
-Aubagio should not be taken by people with severe liver problems are pregnant or of childbearing potential and not using effective birth control, who have had an allergic reaction to Aubagio or leflunomide, or who are already taking leflunomide (brand name Arava) for rheumatoid arthritis, should also not take Aubagio.
+- Aubagio carries a boxed warning (the most stringent FDA warning) about the risk of liver toxicity and harm to an unborn baby.
+Aubagio should not be taken by people with severe liver problems, or those who are pregnant or of childbearing potential and not using effective birth control.
+People who have had an allergic reaction to Aubagio or leflunomide, or who are already taking leflunomide (brand name Arava) for rheumatoid arthritis, should also not take Aubagio.

 - Headache, an increase in liver enzymes (such as alanine aminotransferase), diarrhea, hair loss (alopecia), nausea, paresthesia (an abnormal sensation of the skin, such as tingling, pricking, chilling, burning, or numbness), joint pain, neutropenia (low neutrophils), low phosphate levels, and high blood pressure are the most commonly reported side effects of Aubagio.

 - Anaphylaxis and severe allergic reactions have been reported with Aubagio.
 Symptoms have included dyspnea, urticaria, and angioedema including lips, eyes, throat, and tongue.
 Serious skin reactions, including Stevens-Johnson syndrome (SJS) and a fatal case of toxic epidermal necrolysis (TEN), have also been reported.